 Current programming at Bartram’s Garden includes a range of free and low-cost initiatives:

-- Philadelphia’s Outdoor Classroom: More than 9,000 local schoolchildren visit Bartram’s Garden each year for hands-on, curriculum-appropriate lessons in science, nature, and healthy living.
+- Philadelphia’s Outdoor Classroom: More than 9,000 local school children visit Bartram’s Garden each year for hands-on, curriculum-appropriate lessons in science, nature, and healthy living.

 - A Welcoming Green Resource: Located within one of the city’s most industrialized and disenfranchised neighborhoods, the site includes a meadow, an urban farm, a community boathouse, a public dock and protected wetlands in addition to the country’s oldest botanical garden.
-The site is open and free all year round with expanded programming
+The site is open and free all year round with expanded programming.

-- maintain boating, fishing and water quality monitoring equipment
+- help maintain boating and fishing equipment